buting/mineGame/README.md

-# mineGame
-the first Version is from fanchaoxin. lcx  did the other  change 、features and upLoad to manager  and for learn
+# mineGame  manager  and update for learn